mapbox/osm-compare/docs/new-compare-function.md

     /*
       Comparing the tags
       return {
-        message: custom message which can be sent (optional) 'result:comparator_name' = value;
+        'message' : 'custom message which can be sent (optional)', 'result:comparator_name' : value
       }
      */
   } else if (newVersion && !oldVersion) {